Hainguyen1210/play_with_flask/APIs docs.md

 2. `GET` `/stores/<store_id>/items`

-    list all items that belong to the store with id <store_id>
+    List all items that belong to the store with id <store_id>

     Request body: None